ferrance/dizave42/readme.md

 appellate lawyers in New Mexico and rock a corne or a lily.
 So, just me.

 I put federal on the left and New Mexico on the right.
+Section is on the "S" key for obvious reasons, "Albuquerque" is on the "A" key.
+I'm still working my way through what should be on this layer.

 The quote gives you a close quote single quote, the kind you use at the beginning of a shortened patent number that can be such a pain to